MustafaHaddara/PyANO/readme.txt

 for graphics and the pyo library (http://ajaxsoundstudio.com/software/pyo/) for sound processing

+"piano_A.mp3" audio from http://www.vibrationdata.com/piano.htm
+    audio downloaded as mp3 and converted to wav

 Features:

 - 2 octaves (starts at C4 and goes up to B5)